bowensanders/SmartWed/README.md

 1. Contains the names of the partners in the relationship
 2. Contains a short field for vows
+3. Creating milestones for significant events in the relationship such as child or divorce
+4. Contains a URL for IPFS hash or other resource for wedding photo
-3. Has a simple guestbook that allows for donation
+5. Has a simple guestbook that allows for donation

 Right now the only way to interact with the contract is the hard way, using MyEtherWallet to send messages and donations to it, and etherscan.io to view the contract contents.